 Ingestion: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
 If professional advice is not available, do not induce vomiting.
 Never induce vomiting or give diluents (milk or water) to someone who is unconscious, having convulsions, or unable to swallow.
-If victim is convulsing, maintain an open airway and obtain immediate medical attention
+If victim is convulsing, maintain an open airway and obtain immediate medical attention.

 IMPORTANT SYMPTOMS AND EFFECTS: See Sections 2 (Hazard Identification) and 11 (Toxicological Information).
+MEDICAL CONDITIONS AGGRAVATED BY EXPOSURE: Pre-existing skin conditions may be aggravated by repeated exposure to this product.